Woman cleaning the kitchen

 If you’re the housemate who seems to always take care of everything, the burden can soon add up, and it can start to feel like your home life is another full-time job.
 Fear not – we’re here to help you share the load, getting more people to pitch in with chores and freeing your time up to do more important things, like watching TV, mindlessly scrolling on your phone, or having a well-earned nap.

 You might not be aware of just how much you do for the house, and your housemates might not know either.
 That’s where a list can be handy.
-Write down everything you do to clean the house and how often you do it, and talk it through with your housemates.
+Write down everything you do to clean the house and how often you do it, and talk it through with the house.
 That way, they can see just how busy you are, and if they’re decent humans, can offer to do some of the jobs themselves.
 If you’re feeling more passive-aggressive than that, just stick the list up in a communal area and circle the jobs in a red marker.
 Sorted!

 Knowing when certain jobs need to be done, and whose turn it is to do them, is a key part of sharing household responsibilities.
 Do the bins always go out on a Tuesday?
 Write it down and stick some names next to it.
 Could the bathroom do with a monthly clean?
 The same rules apply.
 A cleaning rota can help keep people accountable, and if you all agree to follow it up-front, there’s no excuse for missing your turn.